dotlang/language/README.md

 ## Protocols

+- There must be a single space between `protocol` keyword and the protocol name.
 - So if a function plans to accept inputs which are not native array, it can be defined like this:
 `func process[T](x: T, arrayFuncs: ArrAccessors[T])` which means `x` input will have appropriate methods to be accessed like an array.
 Then inside `process` function it can use `x[0]` and other methods to work with x.

 If someone calls a generic function with some user-defined type, they really don't know what they should implement until they see the compiler error or the source code.
 Protocols are used to document this.
 When writing a generic function, you may have expectations regarding behavior of the type T. These expectations can be defined using a protocol.
 When you call this function with a concrete type, compiler makes sure the protocol is satisfied.